-The purpose of this document is to provide the Alaska Traffic Records Coordinating Committee (ATRCC), Alaska Department of Transportation (DOT&PF), Alaska Highway Safety Office (AHSO), and other traffic safety stakeholders of the State of Alaska with a Strategic Plan for Traffic Records.
+The purpose of this document is to provide the Alaska Traffic Records Coordinating Committee (ATRCC), Alaska Department of Transportation (ADOT), Alaska Highway Safety Office (AHSO), and other traffic safety stakeholders of the State with a Strategic Plan for Traffic Records.
 This plan is directed primarily at actions that the ATRCC can help accomplish through its membership while pursuing the goal of improving traffic records.
-As such, it touches on the activities of all stakeholder agencies within the state.
-This Strategic Plan outlines ATRCC's role of facilitating communication, coordination, and assistance among collectors, managers, and users of the various data systems in Alaska.
-To assist with this effort, AHSO contracted with a consultant to assist with the coordination, organization, and drafting of this Strategic Plan.
+As such, it touches on the activities of all stakeholder agencies within the State.
+This Strategic Plan is an attempt to help the ATRCC fulfill a broad role of communication, coordination, and assistance among collectors, managers, and users of the various data systems in Alaska.
+To assist with this effort a consultant was procured to aid in the coordination, organization, and drafting of this Strategic Plan.

-This plan is based on the findings and recommendations documented in the 2016 Traffic Records Assessment and information provided by Alaska traffic records system representatives to the contracted consultant.
-Drawing on this knowledge and general expertise of the ATRCC members, a comprehensive data-driven approach to traffic records was developed.
+This plan is based on the findings and recommendations documented in the recently completed 2022 Traffic Records Assessment and the information provided by the State to the project team.
+Drawing on the knowledge and expertise of the ATRCC members, they were closely involved in the development of this plan to consider the findings and develop a comprehensive data-driven approach to traffic records.